Bashar, Plateau State: Location and settlements

-The Yangkam live in a region west of Bashar town, 25 km north from Jarme on the Amper-Bashar road, Kanam LGA, in Plateau State.
-Yangkam is spoken in some four villages, Tukur, Bayar, Pyaksam and Kiram [CAPRO also mentions Gambam and Kwakkwani, but this was not confirmed].
-There are many hamlets around Bashar town in Wase local Government whose populations are ethnically Yangkam but who no longer speak the language.

-In the two main cartographic sources, Hansford et al. (1976) and Blench and Crozier (1992) it is located quite inaccurately.
-Section gives its correct location, and it should appear in a map correctly sited in the Millennium edition of the Ethnologue (Grimes, forthcoming).
+The Yangkam live in a region west of Bashar town, 25 km north of Jarme on the Amper-Bashar road, in Kanam LGA, Plateau State.
+Yangkam is spoken in four villages: Tukur, Bayar, Pyaksam, and Kiram (CAPRO also mentions Gambam and Kwakkwani, but this has not been confirmed).
+There are many hamlets around Bashar town in Wase LGA whose populations are ethnically Yangkam but no longer speak the language.
+In two main cartographic sources, Hansford et al. (1976) and Blench & Crozier (1992), the location is inaccurate.
+Its location is indicated in the forthcoming Millennium edition of the Ethnologue (Grimes).